wp-plugins/screen-options-and-help-show-customize/readme.txt

 Contributors: gqevu6bsiz
 Donate link:
-Tags: admin, dashboard, menu, options, option, help, tabs, role, user, screen options, media, link, pages, page, posts, post Requires at least: 3.3.2
+Tags: admin, dashboard, menu, options, option, help, tabs, role, user, screen options, media, link, pages, page, posts, post Requires at least: 3.4.2
-Tested up to: 3.5
+Tested up to: 3.5.1
-Stable tag: 1.0.1
+Stable tag: 1.1
 License: GPL2

-Customization options and help
+Customization of the Screenoptions and Help.

 == Description ==

-You can set display options and getting help.
-You can set the default page for almost all.
+Set display options and getting help, and set the default page for almost all.
-You can change the display for each user role.
+Further change the display for each user role.

 == Installation ==